waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Proactive Stunning:** To avoid wasting turns on failed interactions with moving NPCs, the default strategy must be to use `stun_npc` to freeze them in place *before* attempting to approach and talk to them.
 - **Pathing Interruption:** Even short, automated paths can be interrupted by moving NPCs.
 Proactive stunning is the most reliable strategy to ensure path execution and successful interaction.
 - **IMMEDIATE TOOL MAINTENANCE (Addendum):** Do not defer tool fixes.
 If a tool breaks in a specific context (like a battle menu), I must stay in that context and fix it immediately, even if it means taking damage or losing a turn.
 The context is critical for debugging and is lost once I leave.
-- **`select_move` Workflow:** The tool's logic for calculating button presses is correct, but the `autopress_buttons` feature is unreliable due to game engine timing.
-The correct and verified workflow is: 1.
-Call the tool with `autopress_buttons: false`.
-2. Manually input the button presses returned by the tool.
-3. Press 'A' in the next turn to execute the move.

 - **Ilex Forest Path:** The entrance is from Azalea Town, and the exit is at (1, 5).
 - **Movement Loop Breaking:** When stuck in a movement loop or repeatedly blocked, changing the immediate navigation target is an effective strategy to break the cycle and find a new, clear path.
 - **Interaction Loops:** If repeated 'A' presses (2-3 times) on an NPC or object do not advance the game state (dialogue, battle start, etc.), the interaction is likely stuck.
 Do not continue pressing 'A'.
 Break the loop by performing a different action, such as moving one tile away and back, to reset the state before attempting to interact again.